Homicide investigation underway after person shot, killed in Steele Creek

 CHARLOTTE, N.C.
-(FOX 46 CHARLOTTE) – A homicide investigation is underway after a person was shot and killed Friday evening in the Steele Creek area of Charlotte, according to Charlotte-Mecklenburg Police.
+(FOX 46 CHARLOTTE) – A homicide investigation is underway after a person was shot and killed Friday evening in the Steele Creek area of Charlotte, according to CMPD.

 The fatal shooting occurred shortly before 6 p.m.
 Friday, Aug.
 6, in the 7600 block of Holliswood Court.